reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline.md

 Run by specifying stages or run all sequentially

-Well done now you can commit your CI/CD for powerplatform as code into your repository.
+Well done for tranforming your powerplatform application life cycle as code into your repository.